tomhine/docs/content/collections/docs/new-antlers-parser.md

 ### Valid Characters

-Variable must start with an alpha character or underscore (`a-zA-Z_`), followed by any number of additional uppercase or lowercase alphanumeric characters, hyphens, or underscores (`a-zA-Z_0-9`).
+Variables must start with an alpha character or underscore (`a-zA-Z_`), followed by any number of additional uppercase or lowercase alphanumeric characters, hyphens, or underscores (`a-zA-Z_0-9`).
 Spaces or other special characters are not allowed.

 Don't be weird and mix-and-match them like a serial killer though: